-Remember - 80% of paddle making happens in just a few hours.
+Remember - 80% of paddle building happens in just a few hours.
 That final 20%, like so many

-other things in life, is what takes the time.
+other things in life, is what takes a bit of time.
 I never say paddle building is hard.
 To me, what's

 hard is that woodworking, in general, requires patience and allowing for time in between steps, or